Florida Man Raped Neighbor, Offered To Do Yard Work As Payback

 The Florida Man trend continues this week, with a rather bizarre case involving a sexual assault and an offer to do yard work.

-As reported by Buzzfeed News, 20-year-old Timothy Walding was sentenced to 50 years in prison, after he raped his neighbor at gunpoint, and then offered to work on her yard in order to make up for his heinous crime.
+As reported by Buzzfeed News, 20-year-old Timothy Walding was sentenced to 50 years in prison after he raped his neighbor at gunpoint, and then offered to work on her yard in order to make up for his heinous crime.

 A 20-year-old man has been sentenced to 50 years in jail for raping his neighbor at knifepoint and then offering to work on her yard to make up for it.https://t.co/AZHTn5SK8P